gimli-org/gimli/doc/documentation.rst

         * - :ref:`sec:publications`

-            Papers and talks about (or using) GIMLi
+            Papers and talks about (or using) pyGIMLi

           - :ref:`sec:license`